How to identify and break the trauma bonds with a narcissist.

 Trauma bonds are both psychological and emotional, and you cannot just fall out of a trauma bond like you can fall out of love.

-When you no longer love the narcissist or you might even hate them.
+When you no longer love the narcissist, or you might even hate them.
 That trauma bond can still be present.
 These bonds have to be broken so you can heal.
-It’s very difficult to stay away from a narcissist, especially if you still love them and are bonded to them.
-First I recommend you find out about narcissism, this will help you fall out of love with them.
+It’s very difficult to stay away from a narcissist, especially if you still care for them and are bonded to them.
+First, I recommend you find out about narcissism.
+This will help you fall out of love with them.
 It’ll also help you stick to no contact or limited if you have children.
 Then you can heal the trauma bond.

-You’re not alone lots of people stay in an abusive relationship, way longer than they ever should have, even when they know they want to leave.
+You’re not alone lots of people stay in an abusive relationship for various reasons, way longer than they ever should have, even when they know they want to leave.
 Lots of people also go back because of this trauma bond.
 It’s another manipulative tactic the narcissist will use.
 They know that even though you’ve left, or they left.
-That you’re trauma bonded and that’s why they will try to hoover.
+That you’re trauma bonded, and that’s why they will try to hoover.

 The longer the relationship goes on, the harder it is to break free, as your boundaries will have been ripped apart by the narcissist to the point where you no longer have any.
 As they’ve controlled you for so long, you’ll not know who you are without them.

-Trauma bonds are caused by the idealisation stages of the relationship with the narcissist, and your empathetic loyalty to those you care about.
+Trauma bonds are caused by the idealisation stages of the relationship with the narcissist and the future faking, your empathetic loyalty to those you care about.
 The manipulation you receive from, the love bombing, then abuse.
 It keeps you off balance and hoping for that nice narcissist to come back.

-Traumatic relationships cause natural hormones to be released, like adrenaline, cortisol, in such high levels it becomes addictive.
+Traumatic relationships cause natural hormones to be released, like adrenaline, cortisol, at such high levels that it becomes addictive.

-In the idolisation stage, and the love bombing stages you get the dopamine hormone, that is so intense, and you simply become hooked on the dopamine release.
+In the idealisation stage and the love-bombing stages, you get the dopamine hormone that is so intense, and you simply become hooked on the dopamine release.

-If someone is hurting you, cheating on you, lying to you, undermining your confidence, telling people lies about you, gaslighting you manipulating you.
+If someone is hurting you, cheating on you, Lying to you, undermining your confidence, telling people lies about you, gaslighting you, manipulating you.
 They do not care about you.
 The Narcissist only cares about themselves.
 They are abusing you, and it is as bad as it seems to you.
 Truly listen to how they speak.
-It will always somehow revert back to them, unless you catch them out.
+It will always somehow revert back to them unless you catch them out.
 Then, of course, it’ll be twisted around to being all your fault, or those false promises they will change to keep you living in hope.

 There is no excuse for a narcissist to abuse you.
-They don’t love you, and you no longer love them, you need to do is break the trauma bond, which is hard.
+They don’t love you, and you no longer love them.
+It was all an illusion.
+You need to break the trauma bond, which is problematic.

 Take each day as it comes.
 Start by living in the moment.
 Baby steps to help you get to where you want to be.
 You will feel better soon enough, and before you know it, you’ll feel great.

 You need to create strong boundaries with the narcissist to gain your self-respect and lots of self-care.
-Who cares what they are saying, they just want to destroy you as narcissist hate seeing others happy as they can never be truly happy.
+Who cares what they are saying?
+They just want to destroy you as narcissists hate seeing others happy as they can never be truly happy.
 You can be, and you will be.
-You can accept accountability they can not.
+You can accept accountability.
+They can not.

 Yes, it’s hard, but you can do it.
-Acknowledge your feeling your allowed them.
+Acknowledge your feeling.
+You’re allowed them.
 Writing them down, journaling can help.

 Example.
-Fantasy “ They said they would cheat”
+Fantasy “ They said they would never cheat.”

 Reality “ They cheated.”

-When you acknowledge it out loud or writing it down, it helps, the chemical component of the trauma bond will lessen over time, thus making it easier to move on.
+When you acknowledge it out loud or write it down, it helps.
+The chemical component of the trauma bond will lessen over time, thus making it easier to move on.

 Yes, it’s hard, but it helps break the trauma bond.